Differentiating Web Assembly with F#

 ]

-It might seems boring but possibilities are infinite.
+It might seem boring but possibilities are infinite.
 I really love to have TorchSharp working with FSBolero.
-So, one can train machine learning and Neural Network models on the client-side.
+So, one can train machine learning and neural network models on the client-side.
 Prediction can also happen on the client-side as well.

 Why?
 The dumb answer is for fun and profit.
 (Hi, Sir Scott Wlaschin).
 But we are having a good amount of computing power on the client-side as well.
-We can push a good amount of calculations on that as well.
-Also, sometimes we can’t save data on a server but if we still like to provide ML experience in client application then it will be possible with Web Assembly.
+We can push a good amount of calculations there as well.
+Also, sometimes we can't save data on a server, but if we still like to provide an ML experience in a client application, then it will be possible with Web Assembly.

-There is one downside of Web Assembly in general, that is the first time load of the application.
-But you can easily use mix mode or serve client application wrap in electron js so one doesn’t have to download all the load.
+There is one downside of Web Assembly in general: the first time load of the application.
+But you can easily use mix mode or serve the client application wrapped in Electron.js, so one doesn't have to download all the load.

-PS: Any Math expert like to push Web Assembly to its boundary, then do give PR with your Math example.
+PS: Any math expert like to push Web Assembly to its boundary?
+Please do give a PR with your math example.
 Happy to have some crazy examples.